GIScience/climate-action-land-consumption/README.md

 #### Version 1 and beyond

-From now on you can repeat this process for each release target that you, your content supervisor and the partner devine.
+From now on you can repeat this process for each release target that you, your content supervisor and the partner define.

-## Finalisation
+## Development setup

+By now your plugin should be up and running on the climate action infrastructure.
+Because you are doing rigorous testing we can have trust in the code and be sure it works in deployment.

+Yet, you may still want to run your plugin locally.
-Unfortunately, seeing your plugin in production takes a bit more setup.
+Unfortunately, running you plugin locally takes a bit more setup:
-After your plugin is ready for production, the CA team will create a Docker image and deploy your code to the infrastructure.

-If you want to run it locally before that, you will have to set up the [infrastructure](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/infrastructure) and set a range of environment variables.
-Then you could run `poetry run python {plugin-name}/plugin.py` But we suggest you create trust in your code through unit tests and strive for a first minimal demo as quick as possible.
-After that you will be able to see your plugin live on our website.
+1. Set up the [infrastructure](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/infrastructure) locally in `dev` mode
+2. Copy [.env_template](.env_template) to `.env` and update it

+You now have two options:

+1. Run `env $(cat .env | xargs) poetry run python {plugin-name}/plugin.py` or add the env-vars to your IDE and run the plugin OR
+2. Build a docker container and run the plugin dockerised (see [below](#Docker-for-admins-and-interested-devs))

 ## Releasing a new plugin version